casper-network/docs-archive/theory/economics.rst

 In order to stake the network, prospective validators participate in open auctions for a limited number of validator positions, with winning bids becoming bonded as stakes.
-This approach strikes a balance between security and performance, since increasing the number of validators must weakly decrease network throuhput with the present mainnet architecture.
+This approach strikes a balance between security and performance, since increasing the number of validators must weakly decrease network throughput with the present mainnet architecture, due to increased communication complexity.

 Rewards are provided through a process called *seigniorage*.
 New tokens are minted at a constant rate and distributed to participating validators, similar